openMetadataInitiative/openMINDS_documentation/docs/schema_specifications/core/products/softwareVersion.rst

    :semantic name: https://openminds.ebrains.eu/vocab/description
    :value type: | string
                 | formatting: text/markdown; multiline
-   :instructions: Enter a description (abstract) for this research product (max.
+   :instructions: If necessary, enter a version specific description (abstract) for this research product version (max.
 2000 characters, incl. spaces; no references).
+If left blank, the research product version will inherit the 'description' of it's corresponding research product.

 `BACK TO TOP <SoftwareVersion_>`_